izmailoff/Scala_JPEG_encoder_decoder/README.md

 Scala_JPEG_encoder_decoder
 ==========================

-Example of JPEG encoder/decoder in Scala using Akka, and maybe Futures in the future.
+Example of JPEG encoder/decoder in Scala using Akka, and maybe Futures in the future (pun intended).

 Build Status
 ======